hayj/WorkspaceManager/README.md

 You can set `erase_wm-dist_templates` to true in the `wm-conf.json` file if you want the dist templates to be erased at each re-use.

 If pew is not found on the remote server, add the pew path to `/bin` using `sudo ln -s ~/.local/bin/pew /bin`

+You can set multiple addresses in dist/conf.json by separating all addresses with spaces, e.g. `"localhost 10.10.10.200 test.com"`

 Others
 ------